 As you work you way around the plaza, don’t miss the Museo de Historio de Colima .
-Inside this museum you will find many ceramic vessels and pots, as well as lots of different figurines.
-All this figurines were discovered in the state of Colima.
+The interior contains an exciting exhibit of ceramic vessels and pots, as well as lots of many hand-carved figurines.
+All these figurines were discovered in the state of Colima.
 Note: this museum is open from Tuesday through Sunday from 10am until 2pm and then again from 4pm until 8pm.
-Check out the neat stamp collection that is located here.
+Also check out the intriguing stamp collection.
 Admission is FREE.
-For more information call PHONE NUMBER (331) 2-9228.
+For more information call(331) 2-9228.

 Casa de Cultura is located at Calzada Glavan at Ejercito Nacional, about a half mile north east of the main plaza.
-This building contains art displays, has art schools, and is the home to a theatre.
-This theatre seats about 800 people.
+This building contains art displays, offers art classes, and is the home to a theatre.
+The theatre seats about 800 people.
 The grounds are nicely landscaped.
-There is a small cafe on the ground floor of “the workshops building” which is located near the theatre.
-A good place to visit before visiting this center, is the tourism office located in the main plaza.
-They can give you times and schedule information of the exhibits and the theatre performances.
-You can also call this center at PHONE NUMBER 2 31 55.
-The main building in this center is open every day from 9am until 9pm.
+A small cafe is located on the ground floor of “the workshop building” within a short walk of the theatre.

-University Museum of Popular Cultures is located in the Instituto Universitario de Bellas Artes, which is on the corner of 27 de Septiembre and Manuel Gallaro.
+University Museum of Popular Cultures is located in the Instituto Universitario de Bellas Artes, on the corner of 27 de Septiembre and Manuel Gallaro.
 This location is a little over 1/2 mile north of the main plaza.
 This museum contains folk art from the state of Colima as well as masks, musical instruments, furniture, and ceramics.
 They are open Monday through Saturday from 9am until 2pm, and then again from 4pm to 7pm.
-They are open holidays from 9am until 2pm, and they are closed on Sunday.
+They are open holidays from 9am until 2pm, and are closed on Sunday.
 Admission is FREE of charge.